 If you have a medical disability that prevents you from being able to wear any type of acceptable face covering, we will not be able to have you visit with us at this time.
 We appreciate everyone’s patience and understanding as we navigate these unique and unprecedented safety challenges as responsibly as we can.
 We will continue to explore opportunities for additional accommodations that can help all guests plan a park visit as the situation continues to evolve.

 For additional questions, or assistance with visit planning, please contact Guest Relations - firstname.lastname@example.org, 718-220-5103.

 If you are not able to join us at the park right now, we have a number of ways to experience WCS zoo and aquarium stories, and enjoy our animals virtually:

 What exhibits will be closed when I visit?

-For now, all INDOOR exhibits and buildings remain closed in accordance with NYC reopening guidelines.
-Outdoor exhibits and park grounds are open.
-We have also opened a number of our popular attractions, such as Children’s Zoo, Monorail and Nature Trek, with some modifications to high-touch items and play spaces.
-For a complete list of exhibits, check the Know Before You Go page.
+While we expect all exhibits and attractions to be open on our regular schedule, there are always unforeseen circumstances including, but not limited to, weather, capacity and animal-related issues.
+For a complete list of exhibits, check the map posted on the Know Before You Go page.
 We will not have printed map handouts, but have a mobile site for all the info you need when you visit!
 Go to BronxZoo.com/today for park map, GPS wayfinding, and up-to-date status on exhibits and amenities.